Before starting your doctorate – acceptance, registration, enrolment

 - You need to go through the supervision agenda with your supervisor.

-All PhD candidates at the University of Kassel must sign an agreement with their supervisor, what is known as the supervision agenda.
+All doctoral candidates at the University of Kassel must sign an agreement with their supervisor, what is known as the supervision agenda.
 It helps to synchronise the mutual expectations during your PhD studies and plan various aspects at an early stage – e.g. attending conferences, publication strategies.
 You can download some guidelines, which help structure the discussions, from kassel.de/go/betreuungsagenda.
-You must sign a supervision agenda to be accepted as a PhD candidate.
-A copy of the fifth page must be submitted to the PhD office.
+A copy of the fifth page must be submitted to the Doctoral Office.
 We urgently recommend that you update the supervision agenda every year and this is the precondition for any extension to agreements during the qualification phase.

-- I need to fully complete the application form for acceptance as a PhD candidate and hand this in at the PhD office together with the relevant documents.
+- I need to fully complete the application form for acceptance as a doctoral candidate and hand this in at the Doctoral Office together with the relevant documents.

 I need to attach the following documents to my application:

-- The signed first page of the supervision agenda
+- The signed fifth page of the supervision agenda

-- Officially certified copies of my university degree certificate
+- Officially certified copies of my university degree certificates

 - My research proposal: the working title and written statement about the planned thesis, including a timetable (for Dr.-Ing. degrees: please attach this in the form of a bar chart)